Please add option in preferences to change UI language

 echo export LC_ALL=en_US >> /Applications/darktable.app/Contents/Resources/environment.sh echo export LC_MESSAGES=en_US >> /Applications/darktable.app/Contents/Resources/environment.sh echo export LANG=en_US >> /Applications/darktable.app/Contents/Resources/environment.sh

-#11 Updated by Pascal de Bruijn almost 3 years ago
+#11 Updated by Pascal de Bruijn about 3 years ago

 The above approach will likely not survive an update though.

 And there are a couple of other things...

 If the swedish translation has oddities, you should probably reach out to our Swedish translator: